Jiang Wei: Family background

 The Fu Zi recorded that Jiang Wei was a fame-seeking person with great ambitions.
-He also secretly raised a private militia.
+He also secretly raised a private militia, and not interested with any civilian’s occupation.

 Early career in Wei

 Jiang Wei began his career in his native Tianshui Commandery, which was a territory of the state of Wei during the Three Kingdoms period.
 He started out as a clerk in charge of records and later became an assistant officer under the commandery administrator.
 After considering that his father died in service, the Wei government commissioned Jiang Wei as a zhonglang (中郎) and allowed him to participate in military affairs in Tianshui Commandery.

 Defection to Shu

 Sanguozhi account

 In the spring of 228, Zhuge Liang, the Imperial Chancellor and regent of Wei's rival state Shu, launched the first of a series of military campaigns against Wei.
 He occupied Mount Qi (祁山; the mountainous regions around present-day Li County, Gansu) and deployed his troops there in orderly formations.
 Three Wei-controlled commanderies – Nan'an (南安; around present-day Longxi County, Gansu), Tianshui and Anding (安定; around present-day Zhenyuan County, Gansu) – responded to the invasion by defecting to the Shu side.

 Jiang Wei's biography in the Sanguozhi recorded that at the time, Jiang Wei and his colleagues Liang Xu, Yin Shang and Liang Qian (Note: The Sanguozhi recorded that Liang Xu (梁緒), Yin Shang (尹賞) and Liang Qian (梁虔) defected to Shu together with Jiang Wei.
 They later served in high positions in the Shu government: Liang Xu became Minister Herald (大鴻臚); Yin Shang became Bearer of the Mace (執金吾); Liang Qian became Empress's Chamberlain (大長秋).
 All three of them died before the fall of Shu in 263.) were out on an inspection tour with Ma Zun (馬遵), the Administrator of Tianshui Commandery.
 When Ma Zun learnt of the Shu invasion and heard that many counties in Tianshui Commandery had defected to the enemy, he suspected that Jiang Wei and the others were going to betray him so he fled overnight and took shelter in Shanggui County (上邽縣; within present-day Tianshui, Gansu).

 By the time Jiang Wei and his colleagues realised that Ma Zun had abandoned them and fled on his own, they attempted to catch up with him but it was too late.
 They were denied entry when they showed up at Shanggui County, so Jiang Wei led them to his home county, Ji County (冀縣/兾縣; present-day Gangu County, Gansu).
 However, the official in charge of Ji County also refused to allow them to enter.
 Faced with no other choice, Jiang Wei and his colleagues surrendered and defected to Shu.